 - Close Other Apps: Once you’ve determined that your internet is fast enough, you’ll probably want to close other browser tabs which might be silently using up your internet bandwidth in the background.
 Every little bit helps!

 - Stay Updated: Make sure that your browser and operating system are as up-to-date as they can be.
 Each new update not only includes security patches, it’s also usually faster.

 In the end, you need to make sure you set up a VPN that has both high enough speeds and can bypass the internet censorship in China.
 I usually recommend that people download and install two VPNs prior to arriving in China since they don’t always work the same in every city in China.

-Conclusion | Using YouTube in China
+Final Thoughts on Using YouTube in China

 It takes a little bit of creativity and a little bit of patience, but being able to share your videos on YouTube can be worth the effort.